One of the most common sleep-related questions you’ll hear from sleep-deprived parents is “Is Snoo worth it?”

 Some parents though shared that their reflux baby has been sleeping well in the SNOO.
 They even said they only used tuna cans instead of the SNOO’s leg lifters.

-It’s a mixed bag of feedback so just take note of this and see other ways and methods in helping your reflux baby.
+It’s a mixed bag of feedback so just take note of this and maybe check out other bassinets for reflux or see other ways to help your reflux baby.

 - Baby hates bassinet